-Combining this with the constant worry that accompanies a job hunt makes for a dangerous combination.
-There's almost nothing more frightening than sending the wrong draft to a recruiter and completely ruining your chances at your dream role.
+Combining this with the constant worry accompanying a job hunt makes for a dangerous combination.
+There's almost nothing more frightening than sending the wrong draft to a recruiter and ruining your chances at your dream role.

-It’s important that your email is as personalized as possible.
+Personalize your email while getting in touch with recruiters.
 No recruiter wants to see a generic cold call email in their inbox.
-It shows that the candidate didn’t care enough to do research into the company or role they’re inquiring about.
+It shows that the candidate needed to care more to do research into the company or role they are interested in.